stefanofa/awesome/TOPICS.md

 *   [charmbracelet/bubbletea](https://github.com/charmbracelet/bubbletea) - A powerful little TUI framework 🏗

-*   [remeda/remeda](https://github.com/remeda/remeda) - A utility library for JavaScript and TypeScript.

 ## deployment

-*   [Ackee-Blockchain/wake](https://github.com/Ackee-Blockchain/wake) - Wake is a Python-based Solidity development and testing framework with built-in vulnerability detectors
+*   [Ackee-Blockchain/wake](https://github.com/Ackee-Blockchain/wake) - Wake is a Python-based Solidity development and fuzz testing framework with built-in vulnerability detectors for building secure Ethereum dApps.

 *   [pcaversaccio/createx](https://github.com/pcaversaccio/createx) - Factory smart contract to make easier and safer usage of the `CREATE` and `CREATE2` EVM opcodes as well as of `CREATE3`-based (i.e. without an initcode factor) contract creations.

 ## lsp-server

-*   [Ackee-Blockchain/wake](https://github.com/Ackee-Blockchain/wake) - Wake is a Python-based Solidity development and testing framework with built-in vulnerability detectors
+*   [Ackee-Blockchain/wake](https://github.com/Ackee-Blockchain/wake) - Wake is a Python-based Solidity development and fuzz testing framework with built-in vulnerability detectors for building secure Ethereum dApps.

 ## solidity

-*   [Ackee-Blockchain/wake](https://github.com/Ackee-Blockchain/wake) - Wake is a Python-based Solidity development and testing framework with built-in vulnerability detectors
+*   [Ackee-Blockchain/wake](https://github.com/Ackee-Blockchain/wake) - Wake is a Python-based Solidity development and fuzz testing framework with built-in vulnerability detectors for building secure Ethereum dApps.

 *   [pcaversaccio/createx](https://github.com/pcaversaccio/createx) - Factory smart contract to make easier and safer usage of the `CREATE` and `CREATE2` EVM opcodes as well as of `CREATE3`-based (i.e. without an initcode factor) contract creations.